Configuration Reference¶

 Calibrating thresholds

 Start with defaults.
-If you find Driftcut stops too aggressively, raise the thresholds.
+If Driftcut stops too aggressively, raise the thresholds.
 If it lets bad candidates through, lower them.
 The report shows how close results are to each threshold boundary.

 | Field | Default | Description |